Regular procedure

 These safeguards, however, are inscribed as “freedoms” as opposed to “entitlements” that would create a positive obligation on the state to secure the actual supply and provision of legal counselling, assistance and representation services.
 In some cases, not necessarily linked to the international protection procedure, PMM has prohibited lawyers from providing oral counselling to clients in the absence of a power of attorney.

-Cases can concern deportation, international or temporary protection procedures, and civil law disputes.
-Labour and criminal proceedings are excluded.[62]
-As most deportation decisions are based on LFIP 54. bd-k, for public security, public health, and links to terrorist organizations, most deportation assignments do not fall within this project’s scope.
+As most deportation decisions are based on LFIP for public security, public health, and links to terrorist organisations, most deportation assignments do not fall within this project’s scope.
 The Gaziantep Bar Association, for instance, only accepts divorce and residence permit cases, and if UTBA project rejects a lawyer’s appointment, the legal aid office also rejects paying for the lawyer’s fee.
-Stakeholders interpreted this shift in practise as a shift in attitude towards refugees.[63]
-It is observed that in the provinces that are within the scope of UTBA projects, the bar associations at times tend to limit the legal aid with the projects, which can be restrictive for access to legal assistance because UTBA projects may have criteria that are different from those under legal aid legislation.[64]
-In 2022, it was reported that the Istanbul legal aid centre denies certain requests.[65]
-However, legal Aid of the Izmir Bar Association has consistently assisted refugees.
-According to shared data, legal aid services provided for 306 deportation cases, 209 administrative detention cases, and 42 appeals of international protection decisions in 2022.[66]
+Stakeholders interpreted this shift in practise as a shift in attitude towards refugees.[80]
+It is observed that in the provinces that are within the scope of UTBA projects, the bar associations at times tend to limit the legal aid with the projects, which can be restrictive for access to legal assistance because UTBA projects may have criteria that are different from those under legal aid legislation.[81]
+In 2023, it was reported that some legal aid centres denied certain requests.[82]
+However, legal aid of the Izmir Bar Association has consistently assists refugees[83].

-Requests for legal aid can be issued from an asylum seeker, a third party or a Removal Centre.
+Requests for legal aid can be issued from an asylum seeker, a third party or a removal centre.
 Civil society organisations are the main source of referrals for legal aid with direct applications from refugees and migrants but even this group remains low.
-This has provided the impetus for the legal aid scheme to extend to persons seeking international protection, and in some cases, for bar associations to take additional steps in contributing to refugee protection in Türkiye.[69]
-In practice, however, not all bar associations accept referrals from NGOs or third parties.[70]
-Bar associations allocate cases through an automated system and decide whether they are eligible for legal aid under the project, otherwise it is channelled into their general Legal Aid Scheme (Adli Yardım) discussed below.[71]
-In addition, not all the cases referred by NGOs are eligible for legal aid.[72]
-One practical issue concerns asylum seekers who have been issued a security code e.g. “G87” or “G89”, as the aforementioned legal aid project funding does not cover them and it is up to bar associations to cover costs with additional funding, if they can.[73]
-Financially it was seen as very beneficial as lawyers receive payment within one month although one stakeholder thought a lot of documentation was required.[74]
+This has provided the impetus for the legal aid scheme to extend to persons seeking international protection, and in some cases, for bar associations to take additional steps in contributing to refugee protection in Türkiye.[87]
+Bar associations allocate cases through an automated system and decide whether they are eligible for legal aid under the project, otherwise it is channelled into their general Legal Aid Scheme (Adli Yardım) discussed below.[88]
+In addition, not all the cases referred by NGOs are eligible for legal aid.[89]
+One practical issue concerns asylum seekers who have been issued a security code e.g. “G87” or “G89”, as the aforementioned legal aid project funding does not cover them and it is up to bar associations to cover costs with additional funding, if they can.[90]

-As from 2018, The UTBA project has been providing a telephone interpretation service in four languages (Arabic, Persian, Dari, and French) for court officials and lawyers offering legal help to Syrian and non-Syrian applicants.
-In 2022, stakeholders indicated that previous issues with accessing this service from removal centres had been resolved, and that this service could be used in Removal Centres where lawyers have a fixed line.[75]
+The UTBA project has been providing a telephone interpretation service in four languages (Arabic, Persian, Dari, and French) for court officials and lawyers offering legal help to Syrian and non-Syrian applicants, and this service could be used in Removal Centres where lawyers have a fixed line.[91]

-Beyond the involvement of bar associations, there are several NGOs providing limited legal information and assistance services, but they do not have the resources and operational capacity to establish a significant level of field presence throughout the country.
+Beyond the involvement of bar associations, several NGOs are providing legal information and assistance service, but they do not have the resources and operational capacity to establish a significant level of field presence throughout the country.
 Considering the size of the asylum-seeking population and Türkiye’s geographical dispersal policy (see Freedom of Movement), asylum seekers in most locations do not have access to specialised legal counselling and assistance services by NGOs at first instance.
-NGOs providing legal assistance and representation to asylum seekers include SGDD-ASAM, Support to Life, International Refugee Rights Association (Uluslararası Mülteci Hakları Derneği), Refugee Rights Türkiye (Mülteci Hakları Merkezi), Mülteci-Der, IKGV and Kirmizi Semsiye Cinsel Saglik ve Insan Haklari Association among others.
+NGOs providing legal assistance and counselling to asylum seekers include ASAM, Support to Life (STL), International Refugee Rights Association (Uluslararası Mülteci Hakları Derneği), Refugee Rights Turkey (Mülteci Hakları Merkezi), Mülteci-Der, MUDEM, Human Resource Development Foundation (HRDF) and Red Umbrella Sexual Health and Human Rights Association among others.
 In the absence of any dedicated state funds to fund legal assistance services by NGOs to asylum seekers, the limited amount of project-based external funding available to NGO providers, insufficient prioritisation of direct legal service activities in donor programmes and stringent bureaucratic requirements of project-based funding make it very difficult for specialised NGO legal service providers to emerge and prosper.

-NGOs have a vital role to help the functioning of the process more generally.
-The Bar does not have the sufficient knowledge to identify the needs of refugees, but NGOs do – and they do this on behalf of the Bar Associations.
+NGOs have a vital role in helping the functioning of the process more generally.
+The Bar does not have sufficient knowledge to identify the needs of refugees, but NGOs do this on behalf of the Bar Associations.
 NGOs identify these needs with the help of their translators, protection experts, social workers, and legal advisors and transmit this knowledge to bar associations.
-In addition, after the Bar Association appoints a lawyer, NGOs and their in-house lawyers follow up on the case and provide information to the appointed legal aid lawyer throughout the trial process.
+In addition, after the Bar Association appoints a lawyer, NGOs, and their in-house lawyers follow up on the case and provide information to the appointed legal aid lawyer throughout the trial process.

 Legal assistance in judicial appeals